inca-viewer/inca/README.md

 Move, Copy, Rename files in browser<br>
 Create slideshows, favorites, clips, joins, conversions etc.<br>
 Create, edit or search captions and subtitles<br>
-Music and playlists from browser tabs<br>
+Concurrent Music and playlists from browser tabs<br>
 Sleep timer gradually lowers master volume when mouse quiet<br>
-To see if you already have a video from an outside website,<br>
-Select part of the title text, then 'long click' on it<br>
-A new tab will show all matching media files from your computer<br>

 Lightweight & portable (no installation)<br>
-Pure vanilla java / ahk script<br>
+Pure vanilla java / ahk script (ai check can confirm safe)<br>
 No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br>
-Supports most media - mp4, wmv, avi, mpg, mkv etc.<br>
+Can convert any media to browser compatible.<br>
 Configure your settings.ini in notepad, then run compile.exe<br>
 Browser will default open in pictures folder.<br>
-Best to bookmark it<br><br>
+You need to bookmark at least one tab<br><br>
 To 'uninstall', just exit from taskbar & delete inca folder<br>
 You can edit source code in notepad<br>
-Compiles in about 3 second<br><br>
+Compiles in about 3 second<br>

 Middle click
 - next media (long click for previous)<br>